The Pay the Rent idea has been around for a very long time. You can read a recently written overview of the history here.

 Uniting Church in australia

-Whilst not strictly Pay the Rent, the Indigenous Hospitality House (IHH) is founded in the acknowledgement that we live in stolen land and have a responsibility to respond to this.
-The IHH does this by providing accommodation and hospitality for Aboriginal people visiting family members in Hospital.
-While no money goes to Aboriginal people, the fruits of the Churches property ownership is shared and made available to Aboriginal people.
+Whilst not strictly Pay the Rent, the Indigenous Hospitality House (IHH) is founded in the acknowledgement that we live on stolen land and have a responsibility to respond to this.
+The IHH does this by providing accommodation and hospitality for Aboriginal people visiting family members in hospital.
+While no money goes to Aboriginal people, the fruits of the Church’s property ownership is shared and made available to Aboriginal people.
 The IHH also helps bring non-Aboriginal people into the political struggle through their role as hosts at the IHH.

 Individual person of conscience

-A non-Indigenous person who has self-educated about Indigenous politics and history becomes aware of the Pay the Rent concept after volunteering at 3CR.
-SHe supported and backed the campaign and paid $35 into the account every month, which is the equivalent of 1 x the supporter’s hourly wage.
+A non-Indigenous person who has educated themselves about Indigenous politics and history became aware of the Pay the Rent concept after volunteering at 3CR.
+She supported and backed the campaign and paid $35 into the account every month, which is the equivalent of 1 x the supporter’s hourly wage.
 When the supporter’s salary increased, the amount paid monthly was updated to $100 – 1% of gross income.